siddiquijamal/jamal/README.md

 # jamal
- this is my first repository
+ this is my first repository.
+ author : jamal siddiqui.